varkkha/cybersecuritybase-project1/README.md

 This vulnerability can be mitigated by moving the debug flag to an environment variable and setting allowed hosts explicitly.
 The fix can be found starting from [line 30 of settings.py](https://github.com/varkkha/cybersecuritybase-project1/blob/main/src/app/settings.py#L30)

-Tus, these rows should be added to settings.py:
+Thus, these rows should be added to settings.py:
 ```bash
 DEBUG = config('DEBUG', cast=bool)
 ALLOWED_HOSTS = ['localhost', '127.0.0.1',]